nycdepartmentoffinance/onboarding/virtual_environment_python.md

 You can use `uv init` without the python argument, but it's helpful to start by intentionally deciding which python environment you want to use.
 If you do not have that version of python installed, uv will install it for you.

+Using `uv init` will initialize the virtual environment, defaulting to using the name of the project folder.
+In my case using the example above, the project folder is `uv_test`, so the virtual environment will be called that.
+If you want to only use uv for creating a virtual environment in the typical python  built-in `venv` approach, you can use `uv venv project-name` to do that.
+If you decide to take that approach, read [the documentation](https://docs.astral.sh/uv/pip/environments/) on the tradeoffs between the two approaches.

 Within your folder, `uv` will have created the following files:

 ```